amirsojoodi/Manuals-and-Tutorials/Programming/OpenMPI/README.md

 Here's how the three sub-groups are defined:

 1. End user: Generally, these are parameters that are required for correctness, meaning that someone may need to set these just to get their MPI/OpenSHMEM application to run correctly.
 2. Application tuner: Generally, these are parameters that can be used to tweak MPI application performance.
-3. MPI/OpenSHMEM developer: Parameters that either don't fit in the other two, or are specifically intended for debugging / development of Open MPI itself.
+3. MPI/OpenSHMEM developer: Parameters that either don't fit in the other two, or are specifically intended for debugging/development of Open MPI itself.

 Each sub-group is broken down into three classifications:

 1. Basic: For parameters that everyone in this category will want to see.
 2. Detailed: Parameters that are useful, but you probably won't need to change them often.
 3. All: All other parameters -- probably including some fairly esoteric parameters.

 To see *all* available parameters for a given component, specify that ompi_info should use level 9: